hemerajs/hemera-nats-streaming/README.md

 ```

 ## Unsubscribe
 Removes the subscription on NATS-Streaming server.
-Returns `true` or `false` when subscription could be removed.
 Returns `true` or `false` when subscription could be unsubscribed.
 ```js
 hemera.act({
   topic: 'nats-streaming',